Grass fed beef: What are the health benefits?

 This article will explain what Grass-fed beef is, and outline some of the heart-heath benefits for readers.

-Is grass fed beef really better?
+Is grass fed beef really different?

 First, Grass-fed beef leads to improved cardiovascular health.
-Because grass-fed cattle are naturally higher in the beneficial omega-3 fatty acids that keep our bodies functioning properly, they contain up to five times more omega-3s than conventionally raised cattle.
+Because grass-fed cattle are naturally higher in the beneficial omega-3 fatty acids that keep our bodies functioning properly, some research has shown they contain up to five times more omega-3s than conventionally raised cattle.
 Palmitic acid (a 16:0 saturated fatty acid) is lower in Grass-fed beef, with levels of myristic and palmitoleic acids roughly half those in conventional beef.
 Grass-fed beef also has up to four times the heart-protecting omega 3s compared to traditional beef.
 People who follow a Grass-fed diet typically have higher blood concentrations of DHA and EPA (the really good Omega 3s).
 Grass-fed beef has been shown to protect against cardiovascular disease – giving this leaner meat a place on your plate will likely help you live longer!

 What are the disadvantages of grass-fed beef cattle?

 Grass-fed beef is typically leaner than conventionally raised grain fed cows contains less fat, but Grass-fed beef’s lower Omega 6 content may lead to an unbalanced inflammatory response in the body.
 Grass-fed beef also has a high concentration of conjugated linoleic acid (CLA), which boosts metabolism and has been shown to fight cancer.
 Grass-Fed beef can be more expensive than conventional beef too, so you might have to pay up!